-For quite awhile I hadn’t been good at preparing a clear to do list the night before, so whenever I did wake up I usually stared at my computer or spent an hour wasting time on the internet before I found something productive to do.
+For quite a while I hadn’t been good at preparing a clear to do list the night before, so whenever I did wake up I usually stared at my computer or spent an hour wasting time on checking out YouTube videos (you can find the LR channel here!) before I found something productive to do.

-Now I knew I had to get to inbox zero early in the day, but the night before I also had a list of “must dos” for the day.
+Since I knew I had to get to inbox zero early in the day, the night before I created a list of “must dos” for the day.

 Strict Writing Schedule

-For years there are various bloggers I know who adhered to a strict “1,000 words a day” schedule.
-That’s something I’ve always wanted to do and more than once I’ve declared it as a goal for the year.
+For years there were various bloggers I knew who adhered to a strict “1,000 words a day” schedule.
+Setting up a daily writing practice was something I’ve always wanted to do and more than once I’ve declared it as a goal for the year.
 But never followed through.

 Part of that is lack of planning.

-Well, Liz and I have been working to setup an editorial calendar for both Location 180 and Breaking Eighty – so now I know what needs to be written a month in advance.
-I also have a clearer idea of content I need to create for Location Rebel and other projects, because I’ve set timelines around those projects too.
+Now, we have an editorial calendar set up for Location Rebel.
+I know what needs to be written and what videos need to be shot in advance.
+I also have a clearer idea of content I need to create for other projects because I’ve set timelines around those projects too.

 You’re probably thinking, “Isn’t this own a business 101?
 Be organized?” – and to that I say, hey, we all have our strengths and weaknesses 🙂

-Bottom line, now at any given time I have 5 to 10 things I know I need to write, and that makes it much easier to bang out my 1,000 words a day.
+Now at any given time I have 5 to 10 things I know I need to write.
+That makes it much easier to bang out my 1,000 words a day.

 A Clearer Vision for the Future